Artesno/redmine-theme/README.md

 ## How to customize it

-If you want to customize PurpleMine to your needs, first, make sure that you have installed [node.js](http://nodejs.org/) and `npm` is available in your terminal.
+If you want to customize DITMine to your needs, first, make sure that you have installed [node.js](http://nodejs.org/) and `npm` is available in your terminal.

-Then, from the directory that contains PurpleMine run:
+Then, from the directory that contains DITMine run:

     npm install